NAD FOR RECOVERY

 NAD or Nicatinamide Adenine Dinucleotide is a simple metabolic coenzyme of Niacin.
 Niacin is a B Vitamin that is involved in enegry production in every mitochondria of your body.
 It has been used since the 1930s to help people detox off of alcohol, opiates, stimulants and tranquilizers.
 More recently it has shown to be effective in treating depresion, anxiety and PTSD.

 We know people afflicted with drug and alcohol abuse have an NAD deficiency state.
-For example, for every molecule of alcohol metabolized we use an equal amount of NAD+ converting it to NADH.
-We know a low NAD/NADH ratio is associated with a craving for drugs and alcohol.
+For example, for every molecule of alcohol metabolized we use double that amount of NAD+ converting it to NADH.
+A low NAD/NADH ratio is associated with a craving for drugs and alcohol.
+Lower levels of cellular energy occur as a result of decreasing NAD levels both as we age and from any oxidative stress or substance use.
+Mitochondrial dysfunction results from a low fuel supply of NAD.
+This dysfunction proprogates drug cravings and withdrawal.

 The infusion of NAD significantly decreases any withdrawal symptoms and fosters a sense of well being.
 Dopamine neurons within the mesocorticolimbic circuit (reward circuit) appear to be restored and normalized.
 By the end of the infusion patients are no longer in withdrawal and report no craving or desire to use.

-Additionally, we offer an oral formulation of NAD which is very effective.
+Additionally, we offer a nasal spray formulation of NAD and oral nicotinamide riboside.
+Both of which are very effective.

-*Disclaimer: Although we and others believe NAD is an effective and lasting treatment for addiction to drugs and alcohol, it has not been studied by the FDA, It is not an FDA approved treatment.
+*Disclaimer: Although we and others believe NAD is an effective and lasting treatment for addiction to drugs and alcohol, it has not been studied by the FDA and is not an FDA approved treatment.

 Brain Restoration Therapy NAD+